manojo/manojo.github.com/_posts/2016-01-13-stream-fusion-is-pefible.md

 We bump satisfying elements by wrapping them in an `Option`, and then collapse the list using `foldRight`.
 The advantage is that we keep our filter operation in a single pipeline, but it seems that we create an extra, intermediate list.
+To some extent, we are also cheating a bit by using a fold following the unfold.

-**Exercise 4**: Implement `flatMap` on lists using `unfold`:
+**Exercise 5**: Implement `flatMap` on lists using `unfold`:

 {% highlight scala %}
 def flatMap[A, B](ls: List[A], f: A => List[B]): List[B] = ???
 {% endhighlight %}

-This one is even more trickier.
+This one is even more tricky.
 While unfolding the outer list `ls`, when we encounter an element `a: A`, we get a new list of type `B` by applying `f`.
 And we must pull out these elements one by one.
 We must somehow store some information as to whether we are processing an internal list, or an outer one.
 Here is a way